-Coronavirus: Kiwi man describes horror scenes of people fighting over food and selling thrown-out face masks amid virus scare in China
+Coronavirus: NZ man in China says people fighting for food, reselling used masks

-People are fighting over food, picking used face masks from the bin to resell them, inflating prices of everyday products and even spitting on each other.
+People are fighting over food, picking used face masks from bins to resell them, inflating prices of everyday products and even spitting on each other.

-More than 200 people are dead following the outbreak of the coronavirus in Wuhan, with panic spreading throughout the world.
+More than 200 people are dead after the outbreak of the coronavirus in Wuhan, and panic has spread worldwide.

 READ MORE: